usingerr/HomewardBounds/README.md

     sudo python trainingServer.py YES 1
       I'm fairly certain that you *can* create multiple allowed areas; let me know

-- bring the "collar" (the other pi) into an area that you would like to ban, or that you would like to allow; begin the training. you can   use the same trainingAndRealtimeClient.py. all you need to do is run the client on the collar
+- bring the "collar" (the other pi) into an area that you would like to ban, or that you would like to allow; begin the training. you can   use the same trainingAndRealtimeClient.py. all you need to do is run the client on the collar.

 - walk the collar around the banned/allowed area for a minute or so, preferably at dog-height, so as to get the most similar readings as     when it will be on your dog; it could also work to let your dog roam around that area for the same amount of time.